 Prince Metternich 1848 Revolution.
-Austrian Chancellor Prince Metternich (1773 to 1859), the most hated man in Austria-Hungary, set another milestone of Vienna history.
-Read this page and you understand the Metternich system and what the big revolution of 1848 did to Austria.
+In the mid 19th century, Austrian Chancellor Prince Metternich (1773 to 1859), the most hated man in Austria-Hungary, set another milestone of local history.
+Once you have read this primer you will understand the Metternich system and what the big revolution of 1848 did to Austria.

 The Metternich System

 On the one hand, Metternich’s politics saved the Habsburg Empire from crumbling in the early 19th century.
-On the other hand, the Austrian chancellor became the most hated man of Austria-Hungary.
+On the other hand, the Austrian chancellor became the most hated man by the people of Austria-Hungary.

 Prince Metternich And The 1848 Revolution

 Prince Metternich 1848 Revolution.
-The Revolution of 1848 was spreading across Europe and hit Vienna in full.
-The Austro-Hungarian Empire’s liberals, workers, and intellectuals joined their like minded French, Italian, German and Hungarian equal.
-They revolted against the absolutistic rules of the Austro-Hungarian monarchy of the Habsburgs.
-These had been re-installed before at the Congress of Vienna, following the defeat of Napoleon.
+Quite rapidly, the Revolution of 1848 was spreading across Europe and hit Vienna in full.
+Within months, the Austro-Hungarian Empire’s liberals, workers, and intellectuals joined their like minded French, Italian, German and Hungarian equals.

 Prince Metternich 1848 Revolution.
-The revolution was one of the few big revolts in Vienna’s history.
-The Viennese wanted a sovereign nation within a Republican state, or at least a constitutional monarchy, freedom of speech and press, a civil militia, and a liberalised economy.
+Interestingly, the revolution was one of the few big revolts in Vienna’s history.
+Essentially, the locals wanted a sovereign nation within a Republican state, or at least a constitutional monarchy, freedom of speech and press, a civil militia, and a liberalised economy.

 Prince Metternich 1848 Revolution.
 At first, the revolution seemed to succeed.
 The Austrian Court set up a constitution, replaced the State Council with a provisional state ministry and granted freedom of speech.

 However, the revolutionaries thought the changes in the constitution were unsatisfactory.
-They called for direct elections.
-This was the start of the end of the revolution.
+Subsequently, they called for direct elections, ringing in the start of the end of the revolution.

 In 1848 Karl Marx visited Vienna – a major embarrassement for Prince Metternich.
-Marx held a famous speech in front of 1,000 members of the new workers’ union.
-He reported about the situation of the working classes in other European countries.
-Marx reassured the Viennese workers that only a well organised workers’ organisation would be able to succeed with their fight for democratic rules.
+Not only did he visit but famously spoke in front of 1,000 members of the new workers’ union.
+To encourage the Viennese, Marx reported about the situation of the working classes in other European countries.
+Most importantly, Marx reassured the Viennese workers that only a well organised workers’ organisation would be able to succeed with their fight for democratic rules.

 Biedermeier Culture: A Response To 1848